 The main signs of urolithiasis in dogs

-Methods of pathology diagnosis
+Methods for diagnosing pathology

 - Drug treatment.
 The animal is prescribed anti-inflammatory drugs, antibiotics, drugs that increase diuresis, painkillers and sedatives.

-- Cystotomy - opening the urinary and complete removal of stones, from which it is impossible to get rid of less traumatic methods.
+- Cystotomy - opening of the urinary and complete removal of stones, from which it is impossible to get rid of less traumatic methods.

-- In time to examine the animal and sanitize all foci of infection, treat pathological abnormalities and ailments.
+- In time to examine the animal and sanitize all foci of infection, to treat pathological abnormalities and ailments.

 Prevention of ICD and proper treatment will provide the animal with a healthy long life.